innogames/xhprofui/README.md

-My goal is to create a highly customizable web based GUI for XHPROF Profiling results.

 ## What is XHPROF?

 XHPROF is a profiler extension for PHP, originally developed by Facebook and published as open source.